 A good sailboat captain watches the water’s currents, the clouds and wind directions.
 Wind conditions can change suddenly and dramatically — such as stormy and powerful currents.

-However, the wind can die as it did in the following picture with me at the helm in our sailboat race.
+(Another business-metaphor lesson: The wind can die quickly as it did with the author at the helm in the sailboat race.
+What to do in unforeseen situations? )

 When conditions change, a savvy captain will react accordingly.